HCA-Healthcare/elixir-mllp/README.md

 ### Writing a message dispatcher

-MLLP does not ship with a default message dispatcher as the cases can vary signficantly from domain to domain.
+MLLP does not ship with a default message dispatcher as the cases can vary significantly from domain to domain.
 Instead, MLLP provides you with helper libraries (e.g., [HL7](https://hex.pm/packages/elixir_hl7) and helper functions so you can easily craft your own message dispatcher to suit your needs.